 Concern about vitamin D3 toxicity?

 Cholecalciferol (D3) is more potent than ergocalciferol (D2).
-Vitamin D2 doesn’t raise serum 25(OH)D as effectively, is less bio-available, is poorly metabolized, and has a shorter half-life.
+Vitamin D2 doesn’t raise serum 25(OH)D as effectively, is less bio-available, is poorly metabolized, and has a shorter half-life which means it doesn't stay in the body as long.
 It used to be considered equivalent, but it’s not – you end up wasting your money and risking your good health!

 Some individuals should consult a physician before taking vitamin D

 Anyone who will be taking more than 2,000 i.u. daily should have their levels tested first.
 Individuals with osteoporosis, as well as breast, prostate, and immune health concerns have greater vitamin D needs.
 Since they are most likely to have levels that fall below 32 ng/ml, they should consult with their physician first for an appropriate and effective dosing schedule.
 Also, people with health conditions such as hyperparathyroidism, hypercalcuria, osteomalacia, severe kidney disease, and malnutrition should consult with their doctor first.